STRAY CAT ROCK: WILD JUMBO

 Toshiya Fujita, Japan, 1970, Arrow Films, Cult

-Starring Meiko Kaji (LADYSNOWBLOOD) and directed by genre veterans Yasuharu Hasebe (MASSACRE GUN, RETALIATION) and Toshiya Fujita (LADY SNOWBLOOD), the STRAY CAT ROCK series features a psychedelic mix of girl gangs, bikers, sex, drugs, rock ‘n roll and plenty of ass-kicking.
+Starring Meiko Kaji (LADY SNOWBLOOD) and directed by genre veterans Yasuharu Hasebe (MASSACRE GUN) and Toshiya Fujita (LADY SNOWBLOOD), the STRAY CAT ROCK series features a psychedelic mix of girl gangs, bikers, sex, drugs, rock ‘n roll and plenty of ass-kicking.
 It’s all captured in a delirious mash-up of pop-art aesthetics including split screens, freeze frames, frenetic editing, and dizzying angles, making these films a riotous joy from beginning to end.
-Released just mere months after the success of STRAY CAT ROCK: DELINQUENT GIRL BOSS, WILD JUMBO is the second entry in the series — and it’s just as exhilarating as the first.
-A group of five friends known as the “Pelican Gang” spend time hanging out, driving around in their all-terrain buggy and listening to psychedelic jazz fusion.
-They’re suddenly approached by a mysterious horse-riding girl, who suggests they rob 30 million yen from a religious movement called Seikyo Gakkei.
+Released mere months after the success of STRAY CAT ROCK: DELINQUENT GIRL BOSS, WILD JUMBO is the second entry in the series.
+And it’s just as exhilarating as the first.
+A group of five friends known as the “Pelican Gang” are approached by a mysterious horse-riding girl, who suggests they rob 30 million yen from a religious movement called Seikyo Gakkei.

 Book Now